Schengen visa allow people to stay in the Schengen area for up to 90 days every six-month period.

 - Please compile the documents you need to submit with your application.
 If documents or supporting documentation are missing, your application may be rejected.
 We have prepared a checklist for each type of visa.

-Checklist for trade fair exhibitors / visitors
+Checklist - Schengen Visa for Trade fair exhibitors / visitors

-Checklist for a transit visa
+Checklist - Schengen Visa for Airport transit

 - Please make an appointment to submit your application.
 You may submit your application three months before the start of your planned trip at the earliest.
 You can make an appointment at one of the following German missions: